 Product Manager vs Product Marketing Manager

-Managing the Interrelated Roles and Responsibilities of Product Managers and Product Marketing Managers
+Roles and Responsibilities of Product Managers vs Product Marketing Managers

 Product Management and Product Marketing Management are complementary roles.
 In some companies, different people occupy these roles.
 In others, the same person fills both.
 Regardless, both of these distinct roles are essential to product success.

 At a high level, what’s the difference between the two roles?
 It’s often said that a Product Manager has a more inbound focus, while a Product Marketing Manager has a more outbound focus.
 While there is some truth to this, it still doesn’t explain the core purpose of each role, and how they are different.
 At 280 Group, we like to put it this way: